mattbierner/blog.mattbierner.com/_posts/2019-07-01-vscode-webview-web-learnings.md

 </iframe>
 ```

 We have to set the `allow-same-origin` flag in order to support service workers inside the iframe and our nested iframes.
-However, since the iframe content is served from a different origin from the editor page, it should not be able to break out and effect the editor itself.
+However, since the iframe content is served from a different origin from the editor page, it should not be able to break out and affect the editor itself.

 One downside to this approach is that it requires setting up a separate server endpoint for the static iframe content, which in practice is just a few static html and JavaScript files.
 Not the end of the world, but annoying.